KevinThielen/breakbuildgames/content/devlog/renderer/the_context/handwritten_bindings.md

 Now, we can also define the constants.
 As mentioned, glClear also defines 3 constants for the clear bits.
-This is where the [XML](https://raw.githubusercontent.com/KhronosGroup/OpenGL-Registry/main/xml/gl.xml) is being handy.
-We can just search for the constant definition and copy the values:
+This is where the [XML](https://raw.githubusercontent.com/KhronosGroup/OpenGL-Registry/main/xml/gl.xml) is handy.
+We can just search for the constant definitions and copy the values:

 ```XML
 <enums namespace="GL" group="AttribMask" type="bitmask">